Qihao-He/Parallel-programming/PI/log.md

 ________________________________________________________________________________
 3/12/2017
 17:55PM
-Using Atom git-plus package failed at cannot pull or push in the Atom.
+Using Atom git-plus package failed at cannot pull okr push in the Atom.
 Switch back to use vim.
 22:16PM
 Find how to use the Atom git-plus package.